danoszz/immunepass-website/README.md

-> ⚠️This website is currently a clone of devign.it In the future it will become standalone and based on shared packages.
+> ⚠️This website is currently a clone of Fides Health.
+In the future it will become standalone and based on shared packages.

-# Fides
+# ImmunePass